GeneralizedLearningUtilities/SuperGLU/README.md

 ## Development

 ### Java Module
 The corresponding code can be found within java_module directory.
-The java build is powered by Apache Maven.
+The java build is powered by Apache Maven and instructions can be found [here](java_module/readme.md)

 ### Javascript Module
 The corresponding code can be found within javascript_module directory.
-Instructions on how to build & test the module, can be found [here](javascript_module/webpack-test/readme.md).
+Instructions on how to build & test the module, can be found [here](javascript_module/readme.md).
 The javascript build is powered by Webpack.

+### Python Module
+The corresponding code can be found within python_module directory.